vignettist/vignettist.github.io/_posts/2015-02-17-analyzing-images-social-interest.markdown

 ## Looking at the images

 Let's begin looking at the actual images in the dataset.
 A good place to start might be the most popular images.
 Below are the ten images with the most likes (after cropping to a square region in the center of the image and resizing to 256x256 pixels.)
+Faces have been blurred in these images, but the content is still recognizable.

 <img src="/images/fulls/social-interest/top10-1/montage.jpg" class="fit image">